My Mom with her Aunt. (Mom is on the left) |

 Virgil had been a violent, abusive alcoholic, terrorizing his children and his passive wife.
 (Back then, this kind of behavior wasn’t considered to be violent, it was probably expected of a husband and father, especially in the hills of West Virginia).
 My mother never had many positive things to say about either of her parents.
 She feared and resented her father and had no respect for her mother who could never stand up to him.

 Probably the most disturbing thing about Virgil was his sexual behavior.
 I don’t remember details, but I have the impression that he was always cheating on his wife.
 But apparently—and this is even more disturbing—the age of the female didn’t matter.
 Mom said that every time she brought a girlfriend over to stay the night, Virgil would come into her bedroom and try to molest her.
 Consequently, her friends never got to spend the entire night with her.
 They always went home in the middle of the night, crying.
+It makes sense to me that if Virgil molested her young girlfriends, he probably molested her.
+So I asked Mom about it once.
+She didn’t deny the possibility, but she said she had no memory of it.

 On Her Own